wesovilabs/beyond/docs/advices/before.md

 Hey John
 Bye John
 ```

-but if you make use of Goa ...
+but if you execute goa command ...

 ```bash
 >> goa run main.go